 Additional Tips

-- As the digestion slowly comes back, one can begin to add in some simple, cleansing vegetables such as celery, kale, broccoli, zucchini or cauliflower.
-Please add these at the same time as the dal and rice, making sure they are well cooked and mushy for the finished meal.
+- As the digestion slowly comes back, you can begin to add in some simple, cleansing vegetables such as celery, kale, broccoli, zucchini, or cauliflower.
+Please add these at the same time as the dal and rice, making sure they are well-cooked and mushy for the finished meal.

-- As the digestion comes back to life and the hunger returns, one can double the amount of mung dal in order to add in a bit more strengthening nutrients.
+- As the digestion comes back to life and the hunger returns, you can double the amount of mung dal to add in a bit more strengthening nutrients.

-- If basmati rice is not digested well (often true for Kapha-types) one can replace this grain with the same amount of white quinoa.
-The cook time should remain the same, as long as the quinoa is mushy for the final meal.
+- If basmati rice is not digested well (often true for Kapha-types) you can replace this grain with the same amount of white quinoa.
+The cooking time should remain the same, as long as the quinoa is mushy for the final meal.
 Cook longer if needed.

-- For additional treatment during sickness, one should sip on Tulsi, Turmeric and Ginger Tea between meals.
-Get our recipe here!
+- For additional treatment during sickness, you should sip on Tulsi Synergy Spice Tea or Tulsi, Turmeric, and Ginger Tea between meals.

 Continue Reading